CMSgov/SMA-Endpoint-Directory/README.md

 ### [SMA Endpoint Directory](https://github.com/CMSgov/SMA-Endpoint-Directory)

 The Endpoint Directory provides a comprehensive listing of electronic service endpoints for health information exchange within the Medicaid environment.
 This resource enables systems to discover where and how to send information electronically.
+This was developed in response to the [CMS Interoperability and Patient Access Final Rule (CMS-9115-F)](https://www.cms.gov/priorities/key-initiatives/burden-reduction/interoperability/policies-and-regulations/cms-interoperability-and-patient-access-final-rule-cms-9115-f).
 It is structured after the [CARIN Alliance FHIR API endpoint directory framework](https://confluence.hl7.org/spaces/FHIR/pages/113672758/Endpoint+directory+implementations+and+frameworks)

 **Key features:**

-- Complete listing of available electronic endpoints for Medicaid Fee-For-Service Provider Directories
+- Complete listing of available electronic endpoints for Medicaid Fee-For-Service Provider Directory APIs
-- Complete listing of available electronic endpoints for Medicaid Fee-For-Service Patient Data
+- Complete listing of available electronic endpoints for Medicaid Fee-For-Service Patient Data APIs
 - Technical details for connecting to each endpoint
 - Authentication and security requirements
 - Supported transaction types and formats